AirSayy/Miya-beauty-salon/README.md

 # Miya-Salon Website
-This is a static website for a salon that provides a range of beauty services.
+This is a static website for a salon / Beauty Parlor that provides a range of beauty services.
 The website is designed to provide potential clients with information about the salon, its services, and pricing.

 #### Link to project
 <a href="https://miyabeautysalon.netlify.app/"> Miya </a>